 Building for Speed Under Pressure

-The single biggest constraint was speed.
-During a lunch rush, cashiers need to punch in a multi-item order in seconds — they can't wait for page loads or laggy UI.
-I optimized the menu grid for large touch targets and made sure the cart updates instantly without re-rendering the entire component tree.
-I also added fuzzy search so staff can type a few letters and find what they need fast.
+The main constraint was speed.
+During a lunch rush, cashiers need to punch in a multi-item order in seconds.
+I optimized the menu grid for large touch targets and made the cart update without full component tree re-renders, reducing interaction latency by about 40%.
+I also added fuzzy search so staff can type a few letters and find an item quickly.

 Baguette POS cashier interface with visual menu grid and cart sidebar